 Private Loans: Key Differences from Federal Loans

-- Interest Rates: Have fixed or variable rates, which can be higher than federal rates.
+- Interest Rates: Have fixed or variable rates, which can be higher than federal rates at the time the loan is obtained.

 - Protections: Fewer borrower protections like deferment and forgiveness options and extremely difficult to release a cosigner.
 Private loans, however, are subject to a statute of limitations.